openshift/oadp-operator/docs/design/speed-test.md

 - We are targeting this feature for OADP 1.5
 - The implementation would be done in small phases:
   1. First phase would independent introduction of UST CRD and controller (only for AWS provider)
-  1. Then next would enabling integration with OADP/DPA
+  1. Then next would be enabling integration with OADP/DPA
   1. Followed by remaining cloud provider Azure and GCP

 ## Future Scope